vladtimug/Python-Programming/Misc/MQTT_T1/README.md

   + 'heartbeat_green_off' - disengages the green LED from the heartbeat behaviour
   + 'heartbeat_red' - engages the red LED in a heartbeat behaviour
   + 'heartbeat_red_off' - disengages the red LED from the heartbeat behaviour

+Default topic is VLAD.
+It is recommended to change the